cbro33/NHSE/README.md

 Edits savedata dumped from the Nintendo Switch.
 * Bring your own save file data; this program does not dump it from your console.

+## What's in this fork

+* Added a “Max Currency” button on the Players tab to instantly set Wallet, Bank Bells, Nook Miles, Earned Miles, and Poki (when available) to their maximum values.
+* Added support for 0000000000000001 folder you don't have to make the same changes to both main.dat files inside of both 0 and 1 folder, just load in 0000000000000001 folder and make changes

+## Build and run (Windows)

+1. Build: `dotnet build NHSE.sln -c Debug`
+2. Run: `NHSE.WinForms/bin/Debug/net461/NHSE.WinForms.exe`

 ## See Also

 [MyHorizons](https://github.com/Cuyler36/MyHorizons) by [Cuyler36](https://github.com/Cuyler36/)